 Men may be at a higher risk of falling prey to substance useYoung men, who have been unemployed for longer, have more chances of turning into addicts.
 While some studies suggest it’s the white men who give in to substance abuse, others point towards men belonging to ethnic minorities, especially the non-black, unmarried men under 30 to be the ones who have higher chances of binging.
 Especially those men who have been unemployed for <1 year.
 Although this study was carried out after the economic crisis of 2008, it conforms with the existing studies carried out during the previous crises.

 Not all drugs experience a spike in demand…It’s no surprise that the demand for cheaper and more readily available substances increases during recessions.
 Unemployment can increase psychological distress, which can lead to drug use.
 So, alcohol, cigarettes, cannabis, and amphetamine all experience a spike in demand.
+Psilocybin therapy phoenix is another example of supply vs demand and it's showing increased awareness and research for the positive effects for the addicted.
 But not all drugs experience the rise.
 Expensive drugs like cocaine and heroin see a decrease in demand and overall use because people don’t have the purchasing power to afford them anymore.

 If you or someone you know needs help with addiction, contact 602-737-1619 or email [email protected] to get the help you need.
 Our acclaimed recovery environment merges upscale, luxury accommodations with affordability, clinical expertise and an unwavering commitment to patient care and aftercare.